CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/deploymentpolicy-box.md

     ![New virtual of physical machine policy box](../../images/cloud-application-manager/deploymentpolicyboxes2b.png)

     Select the resource, network, region, and other deployment settings from the cloud provider.
-    See the provider help for details:
+    See the provider help for more details:

     * [CenturyLink Cloud](../Deploying Anywhere/using-centurylink-cloud.md)
     * [CenturyLink DCC](../Deploying Anywhere/using-dcc.md)